nextauthjs/next-auth/docs/docs/adapters/prisma.md

 You need to use at least Prisma 2.26.0.
 Create a schema file in `prisma/schema.prisma` similar to this one:

-> This schema is adapted for use in Prisma and based upon our master [schema](/adapters/models)
+> This schema is adapted for use in Prisma and based upon our main [schema](/adapters/models)

 ```json title="schema.prisma"
 datasource db {